karolkorzen/Training-App/README.md

 # Training-App
-Application for saving training scores, based on Storyboard and SQLite.
+Application for saving training scores, written in Swift, based on Storyboard and SQLite.

 ## Table of contents
 * [Technologies](#Technologies)